Financial Plan (Budget) and Financial Reporting

 - June 30 – Chief Administrative Officers (CAOs) must have documents back from the auditor

-- July 15 – CAO provides Council and the Minster with reviewed/audited financial statements.
-Council and the Minister receive:
+- July 15 – CAO provides Council and the Minister with the reviewed/audited financial statements and the auditor's report.
+The CAO must also provide the Minster with:

-- A hard copy of the signed cover of the Municipal Financial Information Return (MFIR)
+- The completed and signed cover of the Municipal Financial Information Return (MFIR)